PereSerra/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for my Coursera exercises
+The repo of  my Coursera exercises